Your Relationship as a Couple After the Loss of a Baby

 You may come to different conclusions as you search for meaning in your loss.
 Accept that your partner may have beliefs that differ from your own.

 Your sexual relationship may be affected by the baby's loss.
 Sometimes, one partner finds the closeness of having sex comforting while the other does not.
 For some people, sex is a painful reminder of the baby's conception or delivery.
 Other times, both partners find comfort in having sex.
 Discuss your feelings about your sexual relationship and decide what feels comfortable for both of you.
-If one or both of you are not interested in having sex, physical comfort and affection can be offered in other ways such as hugs, kisses, back rubs, and hand-holding.

 Be patient with yourself and with each other.
 If difficulties in your relationship feel too great to handle, consider seeking professional help such as couples' counseling.